Substra/substra-backend/charts/substra-backend/UPGRADE.md

 See [CHANGELOG.md](./CHANGELOG.md#14.0.0).
 Metrics, datamanagers and algos are now stored in Minio.
 Minio persistent size should be increased to support the additional storage from the previous metrics, datamanagers and algos volumes.
-After upgrading from 13.x.x to 14.0.0 the assets will need to be reuploaded into the plateform.
+After upgrading from 13.x.x to 14.0.0 the assets will need to be reuploaded into the platform.

 ## 13.0.0